-The artist and musician Adrian Wall (Jemez Pueblo) will host a free evening public program on Saturday, April 18, which starts at 7 pm at the Coe Center for the Arts.
+The artist and musician Adrian Wall (Jemez Pueblo) will host a free evening public program at the Coe Center.
+This program has been postponed due to COVID-19.
+We plan on rescheduling with Adrian once the Coronavirus pandemic has subsided.

 Through a week of intensive study of works of art from the Coe Collection, Wall will create a multimedia public program using Projection Mapping—projecting immersive 3D renderings of objects onto the Coe space.
 Wall will select artworks from different eras and regions, tying each object to the land and people to highlight current and historic threats through coded visual imagery and original musical movements for each object.
 “Mapping Our History, Projecting Our Future” will merge past and present art forms and technologies resulting in a complex vision of resilience through cultural production.